UsaidP/UsaidP/README.md

 Passionate about building innovative solutions with the MERN stack.
 Eager to learn technologies and grow.

-- 🌱 Learning: Machine Learning
+- 🌱 Learning: Full Stack Dev!
-- 👯 Seeking: Collaborations on AI integration applications
+- 👯 Seeking: Collaborations on applications
-- 🤝 Looking for: Experienced Full Stack devs with ML integration skills
+- 🤝 Looking for: Experienced Full Stack devs

 Let's connect and build something amazing! 🚀